prashanthm07/Facial-Expression-Recognition-using-Deep-Learning/README.md

 ## Facial Expressions Recognition using Convolutional Neural Networks
 ### Branches:
-- master : Contains files related to training the model and realtime testing.
+- **master** : Contains files related to training the model and realtime testing.
-- deployment : Contains files related to deployment of the deep learning model on web using **flask** micro framework.
+- **deployment** : Contains files related to deployment of the deep learning model on web using **flask** micro framework.

 ### Description:
+* fer2013.csv.zip - This is the dataset I've used.
+Do extract that on to your local system.
 * Facial Expression Detection (csv) - This notebook contains the implementation of Convolutional Neural Networks using fer2013.csv dataset directly.
 * Facial Expression Detection (dir) - This notebook contains the implementation of Convolutional Neural Networks using fer2013.csv dataset using **Datagenerator Class of Keras** after splitting the csv dataset to directories.
 The code for converting the fer2013.csv file to directories is in **convertodir.py**
 * model_weights.h5 & model.json - These weights file and architecture file as json are generated after training the CNN model in **Facial Expression Detection (dir)** notebook.